imeleges/YPDS_Projects/README.md

 Based on statistics on the paying capacity of clients, investigate whether the marital status and the number of the client's children affect the fact of repayment of the loan on time.

 ### Description
 Input data from the credit department of the bank - statistics on the solvency of customers.
 Cleaned up from outliers, missing data and duplicates, as well as converted different data formats.
 Replaced data types with those corresponding to the stored data.
-The lemmas in the column values ​​are highlighted and the data is categorized.
+The lemmas in the column values are highlighted and the data is categorized.
 The part of creditworthy clients has been determined.
 The influence of the marital status and the number of children of the client on the fact of repaying the loan on time is analyzed.
 A credit scoring model has been built that evaluates the ability of a potential borrower to repay a loan to a bank.

 **Trends**